How I Digitally Capture Videotapes

 Analog to SDI video converter

-That analog video from the VCR (or TBC if you can swing one) then needs to become digital.
+That analog video from the VCR (or TBC, if you can swing one) then needs to become digital.
 For this step I use a Blackmagic Analog to SDI Mini Converter.
-This box literally takes analog video in on one side, and outputs digital video through SDI on the other side.
-There's nothing to install on any computer, and the few configuration options it supports are set via DIP switches.
-SDI stands for "Serial Digital Interface" and it's the professional standard for transmitting video through a coaxial cable.
+This box literally takes analog video in on one side and outputs digital video through SDI on the other.
+There's nothing to install on any computer, and the few configuration options it supports are set with DIP switches.
+SDI stands for "Serial Digital Interface," and it's the professional standard for transmitting video over a coaxial cable.
 The output from this converter then goes into my…

 Video Capture Card

 Yes, I use an actual capture card inside of an actual desktop computer.
 I have a Blackmagic DeckLink Mini Recorder.
-They make several versions of this card; I use the cheapest model because I only need to process standard definition video (no HD video on a VCR!) and their lowest model is designed for SD only, so it works great.
-This card exists to take a SDI video feed and bring it into your computer so you can do something with it.
+They make several versions of this card; I use the cheapest model because I only need to process standard-definition video (no HD video on a VCR!), and their lowest model is designed for SD only, so it works great.
+This card's job is to take an SDI video feed and bring it into your computer so you can do something with it.
 In my case, that something is "save a lossless copy to disk."
-I want to capture all the quality I can from that tape, and preserve it so that hopefully I never have to play that tape again.
+I want to capture all the quality I can from that tape and preserve it so that, hopefully, I never have to play that tape again.

 Computer